2026 CCS Call for Topics Information Guide

 - We build the knowledge and expertise of the heart team.

-- Read CCS’s strategic plan here
+Read CCS’s Strategic Plan here

-Open Call for Topics
+Open Call for Topics (CfT)

-Please review the criteria and checklist listed below to ensure all requirements are satisfied.
+Please review the deadlines, criteria and checklist listed below to ensure all requirements are satisfied.
 Additionally, kindly review the footnote at the end of this document.

-- CCS member submitter’s complete contact information.
+- CCS Member submitter’s complete contact information.

 - Active, paid CCS membership and number (required to submit)